 - Visitors will be screened upon entry.
-Visitors will not be allowed to enter if they have a temperature above 100.0°F; display symptoms of fever, cough and shortness of breath, as well as chills, muscle pain, headache, sore throat and a new loss of taste or smell; or if they have a household member with confirmed or suspected COVID-19.
+Visitors will not be allowed to enter if they have a temperature above 100.0°F; display any one of the following symptoms:

 - In the hospital setting, children younger than age 16 will not be permitted, unless they are the parent of a child receiving care.